 People are much more likely to do something if they get something in return, but many referral programs don’t give anything first.
 Many referral programs encourage customers to refer their friends without giving any reward.
 Why would these customers bother making that referral?

-Here at Referral Rock, we ask for a testimonial before asking for the referral.
-This is a pretty small ask, and most of our customers are willing to give a testimonial.
+Here at Referral Rock, we’ve often asked a happy customer for a review or testimonial before asking for the referral.
+This is a pretty small ask, and most of our customers are willing to review us.

 When Peep Laja speaks on conversion, people listen.
 That’s because they trust Peep’s advice.
 Peep is the authority on conversion optimization.